This Thermomix Buttercream Icing recipe is so super quick and easy - you will have delicious fluffy frosting in just a couple of minutes.

 - Add icing sugar to Thermomix bowl.
 Whizz for 10 seconds / speed 9.
 Set aside.

-- Add butter to bowl.
+- Chop butter into pieces and add to bowl.
 Mix to soften for 30 seconds / speed 5.

 - Add the milk, vanilla extract, icing sugar and food coloring (if using).
 Mix 30 seconds / speed 5.

 - Transfer to piping bag for frosting cupcakes.

 You can make your own icing sugar in the Thermomix - just add sugar to the bowl and blitz for 20 seconds on speed 10.

 For best results, use butter straight from the fridge and chop it up into pieces before adding to the Thermomix bowl.

 For chocolate buttercream icing, replace 60g of the icing sugar with cocoa powder.

 For vanilla buttercream icing, add an additional 1 tsp vanilla extract.